sabir123/clojure-hello/README.md

-# clojure-hello
+# clojure-hello-world
- A simple clojure hello world project.
+ A simple hello world project with clojure.

+ Use lein repl to run the project.